manjiridatar/TensorFlow_DevicePlacement_Basics/README.md

-# TensorFlow_DevicePlacement_Basics
+# TensorFlow2 Basics of Device Placements in TensorFlow2

-In this notebook we compare performance of execution on GPU vs CPU for matrix math and model compile and train
+In this notebook we will compare performance of execution on GPU vs CPU for matrix math and model compile and train Make sure to select GPU runtime type (Runtime -> Change runtime type), before running this notebook